Student Grants and Awards

 Aleta Zak Endowed Public History Internship Award

-The Aleta M. Zak Endowed Public History Internship Award includes a check in the amount of $1,000 and a framed certificate.
+The Aleta Zak Internship Award includes a check in the amount of $1,000 and a framed certificate.
 It is awarded each spring semester to a graduate student in the Public History program enrolled in a museum, archive, historical editing, historic preservation, oral history, or digital history/humanities internship.
-All Public History graduate students enrolled in an internship during the spring semester automatically qualify to win.
+All Public History graduate students enrolled in an internship during the academic year automatically qualify to win.
 Award selection is based on academic work at Duquesne, including but not limited to grade point average, extracurricular activities, and instructor references.
 The award is funded by Ms. Aleta M. Zak, a graduate of Duquesne's Public History program.